eslint/markdown/docs/rules/table-column-count.md

 ## Background

 In GitHub Flavored Markdown [tables](https://github.github.com/gfm/#tables-extension-), rows should maintain a consistent number of cells.
 While variations are sometimes tolerated, data rows having *more* cells than the header can lead to lost data or rendering issues.
-This rule focuses on preventing data rows from exceeding the header's column count.
+This rule prevents data rows from exceeding the header's column count.

 ## Rule Details